lumsys/Code_Test/README.md

 1. The naming of the method parameter and varaibles used are clear and well understood, only the comment part needs to be improved on , although there are comments in the codes but it could be better.
 Also the code formatting in terms of the namespace and use-declaration etc obeys standard psr rules.

-2. THe PHP magica method __construct is well injected and declared in the BookingRepository class.
+2. THe PHP magica method __construct is well injected and declared in the BookingRepository and BookingController class.

 ### Structure;